oasis-lang/oasis/docs/Prototypes.rst

 ######

 Prototypes are similar to classes, but they are not types, they are literal instances.
 A prototype is somewhat equivalent to a static class.
 A common misconception is that prototypes are classes and that they are types.
-However, prototypes are not types.
-They are literal instances.
 For example:

 .. code-block:: oasis